 [@huang2001long] used as example of using zip code level data to assess wind speed and damages after hurricanes.

-FEMA disaster declarations are an example of physical exposures being assessed at the county level **still need to find a good example **
+FEMA disaster declarations are an example of physical exposures being assessed at the county level. [@horney2021impact] is an example that uses counties experiencing one disaster declaration between 2003 and 2015 to look at the risk of disasters on suicide risk.

 [@lane2013health] used as example of using zip codes to analyze vulnerability of communities in New York City to the effects of hurricanes.